 This paper also contributes to the growing number of field experiments testing contact theory.
 One of the major questions emerging from this literature is whether these interventions shift attitudes, behaviors, or both.
-While Scacco and Warren (2018) and Mousa (2020) find changes in behavior but not attitudes, Paler et al (2019) find changes in attitudes, but not behaviors.
-A difference between these interventions is whether the peacebuilding elements of the program were explicit or implicit.
+While Scacco and Warren (2018) and Mousa (2020) find changes in behaviors but not attitudes, Paler et al (2019) find changes in attitudes, but not behaviors.
+One difference between these interventions is whether the peacebuilding elements of the program were explicit or implicit.
 Like Paler et al (2019), we test an explicit peacebuilding intervention.
 We find some changes in attitudes (e.g., outgroup affect) and some changes in behaviors (e.g., in contact—both self-reported and observational, but not in the public goods game).
-Unlike these other contact-based interventions which ranged from a one-shot meeting (Paler et al) to sixteen weeks (Scacco and Warren, 2018) ours lasted two years.
-That we were able to provide a stronger “dosage” may be one potential explanation why we were able to see changes in both.
+Unlike these other contact-based interventions which ranged from a one-shot meeting (Paler et al) to sixteen weeks (Scacco and Warren, 2018), ours lasted two years.
+That we were able to provide a stronger “dosage” of contact may be one potential explanation why we were able to see changes in both attitudes and behaviors.

 Another difference between these other studies and ours, and perhaps why we see a spillover effect, is the public nature of the contact.
 In these other studies—vocational training, sports and dialogues—the contact was contained and not broadcasted to the larger community.
-Our treatment was much more public, with leaders holding open fora and the construction of community infrastructure as a result of joint committees.
+Our treatment was much more public, with community leaders holding open fora and the construction of community infrastructure as a result of joint project committees.
+Several recent studies suggest that public information has a greater impact on attitudes and behaviors than private information (Grossman and Michelitch 2018; Arias 2019; Adida et al. forthcoming).
 In some cases, maintaining the confidentiality of contact is a necessary security measure, as was likely in the case of Christian and Muslim soccer players in Mosul (Mousa, 2020).
-If the contact was revealed, those who are willing to meet with the other side may be considered traitors and targeted by less tolerant ingroup members.
+In those contexts, those who are willing to meet with the other side may be considered traitors and targeted by less tolerant ingroup members.
 However, by keeping the contact private, there are fewer opportunities to shift norms of appropriate and accepted behavior between groups.
-This could be one reason why we see behaviors change outside the confines of the intervention—namely markets—and there is little evidence of a change in behaviors off the sports field in the Mosul.
+This could be one reason why we see behaviors change outside the confines of the intervention—increased contact in markets—while there is little evidence of a change in behaviors off the sports field in Mosul.

 This study also points to an opportunity for collaboration between scholars of intergroup contact and